oddbird/susy/docs/diy.rst

      $count: 12;

 2. ``<list>``:
-   Asymmetrical grids are a bit more complex.
+   Asymmetrical grids are more complex.
    Since each column can have a different width relative to the other columns, we need to provide more detail about the columns.